Sunday, January 31, 2021

 Adam Scovell goes in search of locations from the James Fox and Mick Jagger film Performance.

-Can you name the debut novel, originally published in Britain in September 1965, that became a more or less immediate best seller, and the fans of which included Noël Coward, Daphne du Maurier, John Gielgud, Fay Weldon, David Storey, Margaret Drabble, and Doris Lessing?
+Can you name the author of a first novel, originally published in Britain in September 1965, that became a more or less immediate best seller, and the fans of which included Noël Coward, Daphne du Maurier, John Gielgud, Fay Weldon, David Storey, Margaret Drabble, and Doris Lessing?
 The answer to this question from Lucy Scholes is "Irene Handl."

 A Leicestershire man led the prosecution of Charles I